bleonheart/Lilia/documentation/docs/libraries/lia.data.md

 **Purpose**

-Encodes a table value for serialization, converting special types to serializable formats.
+Encodes a table or value for safe serialization, handling GLua-specific types.

 **Parameters**